kamer/joplin-reset-checkboxes/README.md

 <!-- TOC -->

 ## Installation
+### Recommended
+- Open Joplin desktop application
+- Go to Tools > Options > Plugins.
+- Search Reset Checkboxes and you'll see the plugin.
+### Manual
 - Clone project
 - `npm run dist`
 - Copy created jpl file from dist/ directory to plugins directory in your profile.